Rosalina121/ShairportGUI/readme.md

 -   Sometimes, in very specific cases, the palette will be undefined and the app will crash.
 I will somehow handle this case in the future, but for now I recommend running it with a utility like [forever](https://www.npmjs.com/package/forever).
     -   I have to get to the bottom of this though.
 Goodbye Moonmen on Apple Music always triggers the crash.
 Perhaps it's jpg instead of png?
+-   BlurHash will not properly blur the image once it's emitted, works only once during startup or if manually changed.
+Not sure here.
+Will debug it.

 ## Backgrounds
 ### Styles